Knowledge base

 checks if the connection is still valid.
 If it is not, the script closes the connection and opens a new one.

-Another method involves running a script that regularly sends a "ping" to the database to keep the connection active.
+Another method is to run a script that regularly sends a "ping" to the database to keep the connection active.
 For example, you could create a scheduled task (cron job) that sends a light query, such as SELECT 1;

 at regular intervals.